 - $4,215.00 remaining program balance due by July 10, 2015.

 Total fees: $4,865.

 The University of Washington has a mandatory comprehensive health insurance plan that is specifically for students studying abroad on UW programs like the Department of English Spring in Rome Program.
 It has a very low premium: it costs approximately $62 per month for the duration of the program.

 Please visit the webpage or contact the Study Abroad Office for more information.

-The $350 program deposit and the $300 Study Abroad Office Fee are non-refundable.
+$350 of the total program fee and the $300 Study Abroad Office Fee are non-refundable once a payment contract has been submitted.
 Students withdrawing from the program will be responsible for paying a percentage of the program fee, determined by the date of withdrawal.
 More details about the withdrawal policy will be included in participants' payment contracts.
 No part of the program fee is refundable once the program has begun.
 The date of withdrawal is considered the date (business day) a withdrawal form is received by the Study Abroad Office.

 Notice of withdrawal from the program must be made in writing, according to the following steps: